santex/ship-net/README.md

 # 10G discspace required

-space is occupied between sample data of two starcraft each with two tools
+space is occupied between sample data of two space-craft each with two tools
 ```
 soho c2 c3
 sdo  1600 1700